The Ballad of Peter Pumpkinhead

 "The Ballad of Peter Pumpkinhead" is a song written by Andy Partridge of English rock band XTC for their 1992 album Nonsuch.
-It was their second number one hit on the US Billboard Modern Rock Tracks chart, after "Mayor of Simpleton", and reached number 71 on the UK Singles Chart.
+It was their second number-one hit on the US Billboard Modern Rock Tracks chart, after "Mayor of Simpleton", and reached number 71 on the UK Singles Chart.
 The song tells the story of Peter Pumpkinhead, a man who comes to an unspecified town and provides aid for the poor and homeless.
 He gains widespread public approval, but the government comes to resent his success and tries in vain to malign his reputation.
 Peter is ultimately nailed to a block of wood by his enemies, and his death is broadcast on live television.

 The song was inspired by a jack o'lantern Partridge had carved and placed on a fence post in his garden for Halloween.
 Afterward, as he walked past it each day on his way to and from a home studio in which he composed songs, he observed its advancing state of decay and began to feel sorry for it.
 He said that he began thinking about "what would happen if there was somebody on Earth who was kind of perfect ...
 God, they'd make so many enemies!"

 Music video

 There are two different versions of the XTC music video, both of which feature a scenario very similar to the assassination of President John F. Kennedy, although one is heavily edited for US television broadcast and removes much of the more controversial material.
 The Kennedy reference is also made explicit by the image of a pig with a map of Cuba superimposed on it—a clear reference to the 1961 Bay of Pigs Invasion.
 They also briefly feature an actress dressed like Marilyn Monroe during the third verse.

 In addition, the uncensored video makes brief reference to Jesus Christ by flashing the words "three nails" and showing a crown of thorns.
 The lyrics "Peter Pumpkinhead was too good; Had him nailed to a chunk of wood" reinforce this crucifixion reference.
-It also cross references all three stories by strongly implying that the death of all three were caused by some sort of government conspiracy.
-It is of note that during the last verse of the uncensored video, there are shots of evidence bags marked with the tags "X" (possibly a reference to Malcolm X), "R" (possibly a reference to Robert F. Kennedy) and (together) "J" and "F".